Introduction

 What are views in SQL?

-Views in SQL are considered as the virtual table and to create a view, we can select the fields from one or more tables that are present in the database.
-Like the SQL tables, views have the capability of storing the data in the format of rows and columns, but the rows do not have any physical existence in the database.
-A view can store either all the records of the table or a particular record from the table using the conditional statements in SQL.
+Views in SQL are considered the virtual table; to create a view, we can select the fields from one or more tables in the database.
+Like SQL tables, views can store the data in the format of rows and columns, but the rows do not have any physical existence in the database.
+A view can store either all the table records or a particular record from the table using conditional statements in SQL.

 Creating a SQL view

-Below is the statement for creating a view in SQL database.
+Below is the statement for creating a view in the SQL database.

 Create View View_Name As